thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 ![Exec summary]({{ site.baseurl }}/images/exec-summary-pinboard.png "Exec summary")

-When you are ready to move to a production environment, you can migrate these Pinboards, Answers, and Worksheets to your new environment using [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html), ThoughtSpot's flat-file editing and migration system for ThoughtSpot objects.
+When you are ready to move to a production environment, you can migrate these Pinboards, Answers, Views, and Worksheets to your new environment using [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html), ThoughtSpot's flat-file editing and migration system for ThoughtSpot objects.